Even for those who seem to have reached the pinnacle of cycling, applying principles from other sports can keep progress in motion

 Cycling seems to be cottoning on to this trend.
 Whether it is around coaching or conditioning, training methods or mental strategies, sports as diverse as football, ballet, swimming, athletics and Formula 1 have all been plundered to help cyclists continue to improve.

-Consider this example: following all the recent trials and tribulations within British Cycling, the organisation has drafted in Stephen Park — formerly team manager at British Sailing — as its new performance director.
+Consider this example: last year, British Cycling drafted in Stephen Park — formerly team manager at British Sailing — as its performance director.

 One pro cyclist who has embraced the idea of building skills from other sports is Alex Dowsett.
 His coaching company Cyclism has been assessing how athletes can gain the edge by adopting new ideas.